Dynamicfire07/root-19/README.md

   - Animated hero section.
   - Real-time display of the total number of questions in the database.

+## Tracking User Activity

+The `user_activity` collection stores per-question data linked by `user_id` and `question_id`.
+It records whether questions are starred or bookmarked, if they have been solved correctly and how long the user spent on each.
+Superusers can view these records at `/admin/user-activity/`.

 ## Password Security

 User passwords are **never stored in plain text**.
 During registration the